matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

   devices,
 * signatures made by other users' master keys about their respective self-signing key, or
-* signatures made by other users' devices about their respective master keys.
+* signatures made by other users' devices about their respective master keys (these signatures are used for [migrating from device verifications](#migrating-from-device-verifications)).

 This is done in order to preserve the privacy of social connections.
 Future proposals may define mechanisms for distributing signatures to other users in